Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 Materials Needed: Large wooden vessel, mixture of dried gourds, faux fall stems, fall scarf

-I have hard this large dough bowl for many years (similar large one HERE for a good price).
-My parents purchased it at an antique mall for my Christmas gift years ago and it is a staple in my decor.
+I have hard this large bowl for many years (similar large one HERE for a good price with free shipping).
+My parents purchased it at an antique store for my Christmas gift years ago and it is a staple in my decor.

 Where do you place a dough bowl?

-Actually, I like to use it in a lot of different places, but you can typically find it on the vintage apothecary cabinet that sits under our TV.
+Actually, I like to use it in a lot of different places, but you can typically find it on the vintage apothecary cabinet that we use as a console table under our TV.
 It is perfect for adding decor that sits low and doesn’t block the view.

 This is a very, very important detail for my football-loving family.
 Anyone relate?!

-I also love to use dough bowls on my dining or kitchen tables, kitchen island, coffee table, and even small dough bowls on side tables.
+I also love to use dough bowls on my dining room table, kitchen island, kitchen table, coffee table, and even small dough bowls on side tables in the living room.

 Here are the quick and simple steps you can follow to recreate this look:

-• Choose a larger-sized wooden vessel.
+• For this simple fall dough bowl centerpiece, choose a larger-sized wooden vessel.
 I particularly love the look of this one and this one.

 • Place fall scarf, like this one in the base of your vessel.
 Let it drape over the edges in a few places, with enough gathered places to get that casual, “effortless” look.

-• Add faux fall stems like this to get some great texture and fall eucalyptus stems for a touch of fall color.
-These more traditional fall leaf stems would also be beautiful!
+• Add dried or faux fall stems like this to get some great texture and fall eucalyptus stems for a touch of fall color.
+These more traditional faux fall leaves would also be beautiful!

 • Next, add the main fall element dried gourds or pumpkins.
 I love the unique and varying shapes of the dried gourds, as well as the color.
 Add some large ones, as well as some small/medium sized ones.
 I like to add some of the dipper gourds for extra texture and shape variation.
 I especially love how the tops curl around!